att-comdev/armada/CONTRIBUTING.rst

 Armada accepts patches through GerritHub changes.
 Each commit pushed to GerritHub is recognized as a "change" (the equivalent of a GitHub pull request).
-When a change is pushed to GerritHub for review, it contains an intial patch set that shows all of the revised changes.
+When a change is pushed to GerritHub for review, it contains an initial patch set that shows all of the revised changes.
 When a Gerrit change is amended, a new patch set is created to show the differences from the previous patch set.

 The general workflow for submitting a change is: